Applications

 Changing the State of an Application Version

 When you create a new version of an application, the version is in Draft state.
 When the version is ready, you can change the version state to Released.
 When you release a new version of an application, you may also want to change older versions of the application to Deprecated or Retired.
-You must have at least the Event Portal User role with Manager level access to the application domain to change the version state.
+You must have at least Manager level access to the application domain to change the version state of an object.
 For more information about version states, see Object Versions and Lifecycle States.

 You can only change an application version from Draft to Released state after all event versions that the application references have been changed out of Draft state.

-To change the state of an application version, perform these steps:
+To change the state of an application version from the graph view, perform these steps:

 1. On the Application Domains page, click the application domain that contains the application you want to update.